Salah Zulfikar: 1970s: bankable star

-In theater, Zulfikar starred in Three Cards Hotel (Fondo' El Talaat Wara't) (1974), a comedy co-starring Samir Ghanem and George Sidhom.
-A villain role, was Hafez in The Guilty (Al Mothneboon) (1976).
-Passing a year from films, in 1977, Zulfikar starred in three television series: The Truth..That Unknown (Al Haqeeqa Thalek Al Maghool) co-starring Soher Al Bably, and Those Who Burn (Alatheen Yahtareqoon), both aired on Arabian television channels earning success throughout the Arab world.
-Followed by the famous TV miniseries; The Return of the Spirit (Awdet El Roh), aired in 1977 on Egyptian and Arab television networks, was based on Tawfiq Al-Hakim's 1933 novel under the same name, the miniseries was popular in Egypt and the Arab world, it is considered one of Zulfikar's most successful television works of his career.
+He starred as Dr. Nabil, the psychiatrist treating a bunch of young men with serious issues by taking them on a summer trip to start treatment in In Summer We Must Love (1974), a comedy starring Nour El-Sherif, Samir Ghanem, Magda El-Khatib, Abdel Moneim Madbouly, Lebleba and Madiha Kamel.
+A villain role, was Hafez in The Guilty (1975).
+In 1977, Zulfikar starred in the miniseries; The Return of the Spirit, aired in the holy month of Ramadan in 1977 on Egyptian and Arab television networks, based on Tawfiq al-Hakim's 1933 novel under the same name, the miniseries was popular in Egypt and the Arab world, it is considered one of Zulfikar's most successful television works of his career.